MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 Example: Multiple tabs monitoring clipboard changes for 5 seconds could still cause a temporary spike in resource usage.

 #### 5.2.4 Conclusion
 We favour Approach 1 - Page required to be in focus to receive event, since this approach is inline with the current Async clipboard APIs and also reduces the possibility of misusing the clipboard change event in privacy related attacks.
+Also the approach has relatively lower resource usage.

 ### 5.3 Event details
 Since the clipboardchange event is not triggered by a user action and the event is not associated to any DOM element, hence this event doesn't bubbles and is not cancellable.